Hoping to Land a D.C. Marketing Communications Position? Prepare for Your Interview with These Important Tips

 If you can, it’s a good idea to drive by the location in advance to make sure there are no surprises on interview day.
 In short, do everything your Mom told you to do on your first day of school.
 Plan what you are going to wear the night before, gather your materials and place them by the door.
 Get plenty of sleep and eat a good breakfast.
 Good luck!

 TorchLight, one of the Washington DC area’s best marketing and communications search and staffing firms, is helping our clients find talent like you.
-Be sure to visit our online Job Board and upload your resume.
+Interested in finding new career opportunities?
+Be sure to visit our job board and upload your resume.
 If a marketing job comes up that matches your skills and interests, we’ll be in touch!